Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 Power Output

 Not all batteries are created equal.
-Some can discharge power at a high rate, e.g. 5 kW.
+Some can discharge power at a high rate, e.g. 4-5 kW.
 Others only at a low rate, e.g. 1 kW.
 This is basically about how quickly you can get that stored electricity out of your battery.

 Let’s say you want to have a cup of tea.
 You have a fully charged battery and would like the stored battery energy to power the kettle.

-A kettle is typically rated at 2.5 kW.
+A typical kettle is rated at 2.5 kW.
 If your battery has a power output (or discharge) rating of only 1 kW, it will not be able to boil the water.
 It will deliver 1kW to the kettle, but grid electricity will make up the 1.5 kW shortfall.

 On the other hand, if your battery has an output rating of 5 kW, it will be able to power the kettle nicely (5 kW is greater than 2.5 kW).
 A perfectly green cup of tea.
 Well, we don’t mean necessarily green tea – it can still be black tea, builders’ tea, whatever you like.